 The concept of negligent / inadequate security is closely related to another term: duty of care.
 Duty of care implies that one party (the property owner) is responsible for the safety of another person.
 For example, an apartment owner may owe a duty of care to apartment tenants.
 This might include security cameras, fencing, and gated entrances.
 While property owners are not responsible for every criminal act on the premises, they are somewhat obligated to guests, tenants, and clients for foreseeable crimes.

-If your injury could have been avoided through added security measures, our Chicago injury attorney Bob Duncan can help you fight for the compensation that you need and deserve.
+If your injury could have been avoided through added security measures, our Chicago personal injury attorney Bob Duncan can help you fight for the compensation that you need and deserve.
 Call (312) 202-3283 to get started.

 Property owners may not be able to prevent all crime, but they can deter criminal activity with proper security.